-Special fiduciary responsibilities As discussed earlier in this chapter, certain professions-such as banking, accounting, law, religion, and medicine-have special obligations to customers.
+SPECIAL FIDUCIARY RESPONSIBILITIES As discussed earlier in this chapter, certain professions, such as banking, accounting, law, religion, and medicine, have special obligations to customers.
 These obligations are commonly referred to as fiduciary responsibilities.
 The law and the judicial system have recognized these special obligations, and they are spelled out in the codes of ethics for those professions.
 Fiduciary responsibilities hold these professionals to a high standard, and when they violate those responsibilities, the punishment is often harsh.
-For example, we've described Enron's difficulties elsewhere in this book.
-In the late 1990s, some employees of Arthur Andersen's Houston office failed Enron shareholders when they allowed the high-risk accounting practices used by Enron to continue.
-This led to an implosion at Enron in 2001.
+For example, some employees of Arthur Andersen's Houston office failed Enron shareholders when they allowed the high-risk accounting practices used by Enron to continue.
 Although David Duncan, leader of the Andersen auditing team at Enron, warned the Enron board of directors in 1999 that the firm's accounting practices were "high risk," he apparently did not take the extra steps that would have been required to get the board to take action (in fact, the board did nothing in response to his warning).
-18 For example, Duncan could have threatened to withdraw Andersen's services or to turn the company in.
+14 For example, Duncan could have threatened to withdraw Andersen's services or to turn the company in.
 At the time this would have looked risky because Enron might simply have fired the auditors, and Andersen would have lost a huge client.
 But in hindsight, exercising appropriate fiduciary responsibility could have saved two companies, thousands of jobs, and a huge amount of shareholder wealth.
 Al Bows, an accountant who helped open the Arthur Andersen office in Atlanta in 1941, said that the founder of his old company, the original Arthur Andersen, would be "disgusted with what these guys did to his company."
 Bows went on to tell a story about a big juice company in Atlanta.
 He discovered that "the CEO was starting another juice company on the side to profit for himself.
-I told him he'd better cut it out or Î'd turn him in.
+I told him he'd better cut it out or I'd turn him in.
 He stopped.
-But he was mad."19 Of course, Bows is describing the fiduciary responsibilities of accountants-one of which is to ensure the financial integrity of publicly traded companies.
+But he was mad."
+15 Of course, Bows is describing the fiduciary responsibilities of accountants-one of which is to ensure the financial integrity of publicly traded companies.
 When Arthur Andersen employees breached their fiduciary responsibilities in 2001, they contributed to the collapse of a major company.